QuiqueScampini/minesweeper-API/README.md

 - As this will be a mobile app I used an H2 embedded database that saves data in the filesystem where the app is running.
 - Once created the database it can't be erased, you will have to delete it from filesystem and start the app again.
-- As we only have to distinguish the user that started the game, I only save it's name in the game data.
+- As we only have to distinguish the user that started the game, application only save user's name in the game data.
 If more user data is needed the model may not be enough.
 - As this wil be a standalone mobile app concurrent request where not considered.
 - Log file and database will be written in the application path.
 - Repository and Domain Game model is shared, this is not a recomended practice.